jokicjovan/Waste-Free-Home/README.md

 ### Flutter App
-- **.env File**: Configure the following settings in the `.env` file for the Flutter application, located in the `assets` folder at the project root:
+- **.env File**: Configure the following settings in the `.env` file for the Flutter application, located in the `assets` folder at the Client project root:
   ```env
   server_hostname=server_hostname
   server_port=server_port